nshiab/simple-data-analysis/README.md

 ## Core principles

+Under the hood, simple-data-analysis is mainly based on [D3 modules](https://github.com/d3/d3), focusing on providing code that is easy to use and understand.

 The library expects **tabular data** stored in CSV files or **arrays of objects** stored in JSON files.
 It works best when the data is tidy:

 1. Every column (or key) is a variable